Marc-Anderson/multirotor-rate-converter/README.md

 logpath = /var/log/nginx-docker/*log
 ```

-8. optional: configure logrotate on the host to prevent logs from growing out of control
+10. optionally, configure log rotation on the host to manage log sizes:
 ```bash
 # create a new logrotate file for gunicorn and add a log configuration
 nano /etc/logrotate.d/gunicorn